MrBrezina/mrbrezina.com/README.md

 - *Greta.* (Typeface review in Czech and English.)
 In: TYPO 31, 2008.
 - Pecina, Martin & Březina, David. *[Type Anatomy 1.0.](http://typomil.com/anatomy/)* (In Czech and English.)
 In: Typomil, 2008.
 - *Non-Latin Typefaces.*(Exhibition review in Czech and English.)
 In: TYPO 29, 2007.
+- Březina, David. *Reflection on practise.* Unpublished essay.
+The University of Reading, 2007.

 ## Lectures